Election officials concerned about cost of early voting bill

 “We still have issues with it,” said Hunterdon County Clerk Mary Melfi, speaking at a hearing on the bill in the Senate State Government, Wagering, Tourism & Historic Preservation committee in February.
 “We need to have a clean SVRS system before we move forward.”

 But the Assembly Appropriations Committee passed it Feb.
-24, and the full Assembly passed it on Monday.
+24, and the full Assembly passed it Monday.

-"Any price associated with elections running better ... is a price worth paying," said Assembly Appropriations Committee Chairman John Burzichelli, D-Gloucester, Cumberland, Salem, as he voted in favor.
+"Any price associated with elections running better ... is a price worth paying," said Assembly Appropriations Committee Chairman John Burzichelli, D-Salem, Gloucester, Cumberland, as he voted in favor.

 Contact Michelle Brunetti Post: